Are Amazon Warehouse Deals Any Good?

 What Are Amazon Warehouse Deals?

-How to Bag a Bargain on Amazon
+How to Find Deals and Bargains on Amazon

-- Order your bargain, if the price is right.
+- Order your bargain if the price is right.

 - Lost instruction manuals